Dr Kate McCulloch

 - School of Social Sciences and Humanities

 Kate is a Lecturer in Psychology at the University of Suffolk, having joined the team in September 2019.
 She initially studied BA English at the University of Leicester before completing the Psychology Conversion MSc at the University of Essex.
 After working as an Assistant Clinical Psychologist in a community mental health team, Kate returned to the University of Essex to complete her PhD, working with Dr Rick O’Gorman.
-Her expertise lies primarily in Biological Psychology, with a focus on Evolutionary Psychology and Psychophysiology.
+Her expertise lies primarily in Social and Biological Psychology, with a focus on Social Evolutionary Psychology and Psychophysiology.

 Publications